mnr/writing-wip/dimensions_living_book/greta.md

 ## Meeting Greta

 I first met Greta when I was twenty-four years old.
 Janell, who is now my favorite wife, introduced me to her family.
 I was too self-confident to be nervous about how they might feel about me.
 As long as I didn't smoke pot in the living room after dinner, I would get high marks.
 (I could make a funny comment about a "high Mark" - as in a *stoned* Mark - but I'll resist the temptation.)

+I knew nothing about Neillsville until I went there with Janell.
+We drove into town and I started laughing.

+"What's so funny?" asked Janell.

+"Ely is bigger than this.
+We're in the sticks," I replied.
+Ely, Minnesota is a small town on the border of the Boundary Waters Canoe Area; I spent my summers as a canoe guide at a camp just outside of Ely.
+When I wasn't goofing around in the north woods, I lived in St. Paul, Minnesota and had a decidedly superior attitude about the sophistication of cities as a function of their population.

+"Neillsville is where I grew up," Janell informed me.
+Her tone was frosty.
+I decided it was best to keep my thoughts on sophistication vs population to myself.
+It was not a topic to pursue if I was hoping to get lucky.

+We entered town on highway 10 through downtown, took a left at highway 73, crossed the rivver

 I stand about six-foot, two-inches tall; the tallest of all the Niemann kids.
 My dad had the nickname of "shorty," which I originally thought was because of his height, but later learned it was due to his haircut.
 I am genetically like my grandfather, Louie, who stood 6-foot-6 and towered over Ella, his five-foot-and-a-little-bit-short wife.